 SEO is every online business’s secret weapon, as long as they know how to use it.
-Great ecommerce SEO can make the difference between a business that sells and one that stays hidden in the shadows.
+Great ecommerce SEO can make the difference between a business that sells $$$ worth of product every day, and one that stays hidden in the shadows.

 Not following the right SEO for your online store could be losing you money.
 The solution?
 Implementing the right SEO practices and habits for your ecommerce store so it’s easy-to-use for your customers and makes sense to Google.

 Here is how to manage ecommerce SEO.

 Why is SEO important for your ecommerce store?

 SEO is a strategic set of pracctices that allow ecommerce merchants to have longevity and business success in a changing online market.
 SEO is less expensive than pay-per-click (PPC) and more futureproof than fad-oriented social channels.
 Good ecommerce SEO will drive more organic traffic to your ecommerce store and encourage repeat sales.
 Whether you are just starting out or looking to improve an existing online store, take a look at these easy on-site SEO hacks for your ecommerce store.

 SEO strategy research: keyword, competitor & content analysis